-The Airport Authority pays legal, administrative, and salaries and wages expenses on behalf of its directly or indirectly owned subsidiaries and partnerships in the normal course of operations and are measured at the agreed-upon exchange amount.
+The Airport Authority provides and pays legal, administrative, and salaries and wages expenses on behalf of its directly or indirectly owned subsidiaries and partnerships in the normal course of operations, which are included in other receivables and accounts payable and accrued liabilities, and are measured at the agreed-upon exchange amount.
 All receivables and payables from subsidiaries and partnerships are due and payable upon demand.

-For the year ended December 31, 2022, the Airport Authority recognized \$0.4 million [2021 - \$0.4 million] of rental revenue from Templeton DOC Limited Partnership.
+For the year ended December 31, 2023, the Airport Authority recognized \$0.4 million [2022 - \$0.4 million] of rental revenue from Templeton DOC Limited Partnership.